 Hawaii's Unified State Plan aligns with the Governor's vision, goals, and strategic policy for the state.
 Section II of the Plan provides a comprehensive workforce and economic analysis of the state and outlines a workforce strategy toward a shared vision.
 Sections III and V describe a comprehensive operational plan for the delivery of workforce services with both state and local strategies.
-In line with the principle of subsidiarity and the belief that government is most responsive to public needs when operating closer to the people it serves, the state intends to provide flexibility to local boards and counties to design and implement services that best meet the needs of local and county economies, provided that they adhere to the overall vision of Hawaii's Unified State Plan and in a manner that meets the state's targeted performance outcomes from the core partner agencies, state and local workforce boards, the American Job Centers, employers and other state and local agencies with an interest in workforce development.
+In line with the principle of subsidiarity and the belief that government is most responsive to public needs when operating closer to the people it serves, the state intends to provide flexibility to local boards and counties to design and implement services that best meet the needs of local and county economies, provided that they adhere to the overall vision of Hawaii's Unified State Plan and in a manner that meets the state's targeted performance outcomes.

+NOTE: The original draft of the Unified State Plan was collaboratively developed and thoroughly vetted with a wide range of stakeholders.
+Beginning in October 2014, workforce system stakeholders met periodically to develop a vision, shared goals and a service delivery strategy for the Unified State Plan.
+The stakeholder group was comprised of representatives from the core partner agencies, state and local workforce boards, the American Job Centers, employers and other state and local agencies with an interest in workforce development.
 This stakeholder group reviewed WIOA requirements, then analyzed the current workforce system in Hawaii and sustained, revised, created and/or updated workforce services toward the development of the Unified State Plan.
 Specifically, the stakeholder group discussed the requirements of WIOA, assessed and shared information about each other's programs (including the special needs of client populations), identified cross-system common program elements, developed a statewide career pathways model with targeted sector strategies, identified program core competencies, discussed performance accountability systems by program type, engaged in a process of needs assessment, and discussed resource and regulatory constraints (particularly on confidentiality laws) and their potential impacts on coordination efforts.
 The purpose of these discussions was to identify areas for potential collaboration under a comprehensive state plan, particularly at the regional and local levels where programs could be coordinated and aligned.
 In addition, the Workforce Development Council facilitated meetings on each island and made the Plan available for public comment in order to gather input about the workforce system throughout the state.
 Significant improvements to the workforce system were made based on that input.
 It was Hawaii's intent not only to meet WIOA requirements through this process, but also to take advantage of this opportunity to develop an improved integrated workforce development system for the state.
 Therefore, the content of Hawaii's Unified State Plan reflects the collective thinking of agencies, partners and other stakeholders who are involved or have a stake in the workforce development system.